 Bin lids must be closed to be collected.
 Crews will not collect waste left outside of the black wheeled bin.

 Some households will struggle to reduce non-recyclable waste to fit into a 180 litre black wheeled bin.
-They may be considered for a larger capacity black wheeled bin if:
+A larger bin may be allocated to households/properties with:

 If this may apply to you, contact the Helpline on 01992 785577 or email firstname.lastname@example.org.

-To log a missed collection, complete a report it form or contact the Helpline on 01992 785577.
+To log a missed collection, complete a report form or contact the Helpline on 01992 785577.

 Any black wheeled bin containing material which contaminates its contents will not be emptied.
-This is putting the wrong material in a recycling box, such as paper in a plastics box.
+This is putting the wrong material in your black wheeled bin, such as paint, rubble or hazardous waste.
 It is the residents’ responsibility to remove the items and dispose of them correctly.
 The Council will not return to collect contaminated containers until the next scheduled collection.
-Our A-Z Recycling Guide has more information on what you can recycle, which bin, box or caddy to use, and where to take excess refuse and recycling.
+Our A-Z Recycling Guide has more information on what you can recycle, which bin, box or caddy to use, and where to take any surplus refuse and recycling.